Even as We Speak: History

-In 2018, a 25-year re-issue of the Sarah Records LP Feral Pop Frenzy was released on Emotional Response and also as a Rough Trade coloured vinyl exclusive in the UK and USA.
-The band toured the UK in July 2018 headlining a bill with a classic Sarah Records lineup of Secret Shine, Boyracer and Action Painting!, finishing with a headline slot on the Loco Stage at the Indietracks festival.
+In 2018, a 25-year re-issue of the Sarah Records LP Feral Pop Frenzy was released on Emotional Response Records and also as a Rough Trade coloured vinyl exclusive in the UK and US.
+The band toured the UK in July 2018 headlining a bill with a classic Sarah Records lineup of Secret Shine, Boyracer, and Action Painting!, finishing with a headline slot on the Loco Stage at the Indietracks festival.

 The full-length album Adelphi was released 24 July 2020 on Shelflife Records.
+A music video for the song "Leaves" from the album was shot by cinematographer Bonnie Elliott and directed by Matias Bolla, featuring Wyer's daughter Manar.